samaluk/actual-ical/README.md

 |LOCALE|The locale to use when formatting amounts|false|en-US|
 |CURRENCY|The currency to use when formatting amounts.
 Values must be one of [these](https://en.wikipedia.org/wiki/ISO_4217#List_of_ISO_4217_currency_codes)|false|USD|
 |LOG_LEVEL|The log level to use. `trace`, `debug`, `info`, `warn`, `error` or `fatal`|false|`info`|

+## Hosting it publicly

+If you want to host this application publicly, you should use `SYNC_ID_AS_URL` to make the URL random and harder to guess.